adaltas/node-nikita-docs/src/md/about/introduction.md

 * Time to Market
   Accelerate deployments for both users and system administrators, with shorter and fewer interruptions.

-## Helping developers and operators
+## Audience

-A constant objective has been to optimize and facilitate the classical developer workflow of writing, testing, versioning, configuring and deploying.
+A constant objective has been to optimize and facilitate the classical developer and operator workflow of writing, testing, versioning, configuring and deploying.
 Here's our approach:

 * Write
   Writing code should be easy.
 We didn't want to impose a new language, particularly a templating language.
 We choose the Node.js plateform because JavaScript is a widely adopted language, it is not too hard to learn otherwise and its package ecosystem is rich.
 Internally, we choose CoffeeScript over JavaScript for its expressivity and you are free to choose whichever language you like.